lobre/eventbus/README.md

 ## Basic publish/subscribe (`examples/basic`)

-`Publish` appends a Go value to the log and delivers it over channels. `Subscribe(topic, opts...)` hands back a receive-only channel plus a `Close` function.
-Pass options such as `eventbus.WithBufferSize(8)` or `eventbus.WithFromID(42)` when you need them; omit options to get the default buffer (1024) and no replay. `NewEvent` stamps timestamps and numeric IDs so you don’t repeat boilerplate.
-This is the core API.
+`Publish(topic, eventType, afterID, payload)` appends an event if no newer event exists for that topic.
+Pass `afterID = bus.LastID()` when you want “latest only”, or the `lastID` returned by `ForEachEvent` when you’ve just replayed history. `Subscribe(topic, fromID, bufferSize)` replays events with `ID > fromID` before streaming live ones, so both aggregates and read models always know where they stand.
+Use `eventbus.BufferDefault` when you don’t care about the exact buffer size.

 ## Buffer tuning (`examples/buffer`)

 Each subscriber owns its buffer.
 A size of `1` keeps only the newest value (“state changed”), while larger buffers collect bursts.
 Publishers never block: when a subscriber’s buffer fills, new events for that subscriber are dropped.
-Use `eventbus.WithBufferSize(n)` to override the default; the example shows how different sizes behave.
+The buffer example shows how changing the third `Subscribe` parameter affects behavior.

 ## Live projections (`examples/projection`)

-You can hold derived state in memory by subscribing to the topic you care about and updating a struct whenever events arrive.
-Start the subscription early so you see every event; if you restart later, add `eventbus.WithFromID(lastID)` to catch up.
-The example counts orders per user.
+Subscribe early and keep derived state (e.g., orders per user) in memory.
+Pass `fromID = 0` at startup to replay everything, or `fromID = bus.LastID()` if you only want live updates.
+The projection example demonstrates a long-lived read model fed by the subscription channel.

-## Offline log scans (`examples/report`)
+## Aggregates (`examples/aggregate`)

-`ForEachEvent(topic, fn)` copies the log and calls `fn` for each event.
-This fits ad-hoc queries where you just want to walk the log once and exit.
-The example totals expenses tagged as “food”.
+`ForEachEvent(topic, fn)` walks the current log and returns the ID of the last event processed.
+Aggregates use it to rebuild state, enforce business rules, and then call `Publish` with that ID to ensure no newer event slipped in.
+The aggregate example shows a basic command-side check before emitting a new event.

 ## Persistence helpers (`examples/persist`)